 complexity and sophistication of function is found in nature's

 creatures.
 Therefore, as the argument goes, nature's creatures must

 also be the result of an external intelligent designer.
 The special twist

 on the ID argument is the leap from the notion of great complexity to one

 For starters, we commonly do know (as apposed to just believe) who designed and crafted the watch.
 Humans did, members of our own tool-making species.
 Even though an external designer was required, watches are not the product of a single historical moment of creative activity.
 The tool-making abilities of our species have improved over the many successive generations of our ancestors.
 Who could possibly doubt that?
 The small and intricate mechanism that a classical timepiece amounts to is the result of many thousands of years of experimentation with time keeping, metalwork, levers, wheels, gears, screws, dials, springs, counterbalances, and other key components, which were used in many ways, including more primitive timepieces, prior to their inclusion in a pocket watch.
 Two things are notable about all this.
-First, in its own right, the watch is the result of a process of evolution going back to our most primitive awareness of the passage of time and thus not the product of a brief flurry of creative activity.
-Second, even though the watch required a designer, the above stated evidence confirms that it is by no means an irreducibly complex system.
-All of its component parts found use in earlier more primitive devices.
+First, in its own right, the watch is the result of a process of evolution which goes back to our most primitive awareness of the passage of time.
+Thus it's not the product of a brief flurry of creative activity.
+Second, even though the watch required a designer, the above stated evidence confirms that it 's by no means an irreducibly complex system.
+Versions of all of its component parts were used in earlier more primitive devices.
 The same is true of other mechanical devices (like mouse traps) which the ID people are given to use for alternative examples (mousetrap analogy).

 stated glitches notwithstanding, the ID people still assert that the

 intricacy and complexity of many biological organisms is so great that

 they could not possibly have come into being via random chance and small